polterguy/phosphorusfive-dox/chapter-7.md

 ![alt tag](screenshots/chapter-7-1.png)

-Before we can dive into our application though, there are some few concepts we'll need to cover first.
+Before we can dive into our application though, there are some concepts we'll need to cover first.

 * Loading and saving of files
 * Parts of the folder structure of Phosphorus Five